 One of the cherished strategies of anti-vaxxers is to quote vaccine package inserts (called a Patient Information Leaflet in EU countries and Instructions for Use in other areas) to “prove” that vaccines are dangerous.
 These vaccine deniers consider the package insert to be the golden tablets of the Truth™.

-Yes, it is ironic that these anti-vaccine groupies rail against Big Pharma as if they are demon reptilians, but the package insert (PI), written by Big Pharma, is considered gospel.
+Yes, it is ironic that these anti-vaccine groupies rail against Big Pharma as if they are demon reptilians, but the package insert (known as a PI), written by Big Pharma, is considered gospel.
 And there is another broken irony meter.

 Just spend more than a couple of minutes in discussion in any vaccine “debate,” and you’ll eventually get someone pointing to a section in any of the many vaccine package inserts as “proof” that it is dangerous, contains dangerous stuff, or is just plain scary.
 Or that it doesn’t work.